Course

 1. Have you ever cared for two patients of the same age who seemed drastically different in their overall health and independence?
 Why do you think that is?

-2. Think about your own attitudes about older adults.
+2. Think about your attitudes about older adults.
 What biases or assumptions do you have about the cognitive and physical abilities of people who are 65?
 75?
 85?

 Veterans

-• Disparities also exist within the veteran population and veterans who are a minority race or female experience these issues at an even higher rate.
+• Disparities also exist within the veteran population and veterans who are of a minority race or female experience these issues at an even higher rate.

-• 87% of veterans are exposed to traumatic events at some point during their service (8).
+• 87% of veterans are exposed to traumatic events at some point during their service (4).

 • Current data suggests fewer than half of eligible veterans utilize VA health benefits.

-• For some this means they are receiving care at a non-VA facility and for others it means they are not receiving care at all.
+• For some, this means they are receiving care at a non-VA facility, and for others, it means they are not receiving care at all.

-• Less than 50% of veterans returning from deployment receive any mental health services (23).
+• Less than 50% of veterans returning from deployment receive any mental health services (21).

-• Adding or strengthening components of TAP surrounding mental health care and utilization of VA healthcare services would be beneficial and could help reduce disparities.
+• Adding or strengthening components of TAP surrounding mental health care and utilization of VA healthcare services would be beneficial and help reduce disparities.

 Quiz Questions